vpavlenko/web-2024-template/README.md

 ## Make changes

-Open `src/App.tsx`, then press `Cmd/Ctrl+I`, then type your request or paste a screenshot of a desired UI.
-Eg.
+Open `src/App.tsx`, then press `Cmd/Ctrl+I`, then type your request or paste a screenshot of a desired UI. **Use `@Codebase` to help Cursor find all relevant files.** Eg.
 ```
-Instead of a todo list app, make an app to store and edit recipes for dishes.
+@Codebase Instead of a todo list app, make an app to store and edit recipes for dishes.
 Allow to recalculate number of portions for each dish.
 Populate with 5 boilerplate dishes.
 Make funky styling.